 Fingal County Council's Online Consultation Portal is a free service provided to enable participation in public consultations.
-The portal publishes consultations to which you can make submissions, receive messages about consultations, read and interact with published submissions.
+The portal publishes consultations to which you can make submissions, receive messages about consultations, read and interact with published submissions, make applications to Council services.

 Fingal County Council fully respects your right to privacy.
-The Council will not collect any personal information about you on its websites without your clear permission.
-Any information, which you submit via Fingal County Council's websites will be treated with the highest possible standards of security and confidentiality, strictly in accordance with the Data Protection Acts, 1988 & 2003.
+The Council will not collect any personal information about you on its public consultation portal without your clear permission.
+Any information, which you submit via Fingal County Council's websites will be treated with the highest possible standards of security and confidentiality, strictly in accordance with the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
 This privacy statement sets out how Fingal County Council (Data Controller) and CiviQ (the Data Processor and the company that runs the online consultation portal service) processes your personal data, secures this personal data, and the various policies that adheres to General Data Protection Regulation.

 Identity and the contact details of the controller: